mattbostock/leavediary/README.md

 ## HTTP/2

-Timeoff supports the HTTP/2 protocol over TLS for browsers that understand it.
+LeaveDiary supports the HTTP/2 protocol over TLS for browsers that understand it.
 Other browsers will continue to use HTTP/1.1.

 ## Getting started